How We Work

 Our Role

 When we support children’s health, we support learning.
-When we support learning, we support communities.
+When we support learning, we strengthen our communities.

-The Alliance’s priority is to ensure best practices in school based care, address sustainability and equity of care delivered in schools, and expand school based health initiatives, particularly in rural counties and health care deserts in Minnesota.
+Our priority is to ensure best practices in school-based care, address sustainability and equity of care delivered in schools, and expand school-based health initiatives, particularly in rural counties and pediatric healthcare deserts in Minnesota.

 We are a central hub of information, resources, and support for the school-based healthcare ecosystem